-Due to the COVID-19 coronavirus outbreak, many pediatric dentists and general dentists in America have stopped seeing patients for routine dental care, and are only offering emergency dental care.
+Due to the COVID-19 coronavirus outbreak, many children's dentists and general dentists in America have stopped seeing patients for routine dental care, and are only offering emergency dental care.

-At Green Leaf Dental Care, we’re doing our part to help stop the spread, which means we’re not seeing regular patients, and will only see your little one if they have a dental emergency.
+At Green Leaf Dental Care, our i doing their part to help stop the spread, which means we’re not seeing regular patients, and will only see your little one if they have a dental emergency.
 But what should you do to keep your child’s teeth healthy and strong until they can come back to see Dr. Yoni or Dr. Bean?
 Get our top tips below.

 Most kids are coordinated enough to brush their own teeth properly at around the age of 5-6, or whenever they can tie their shoes on their own.

 If your child is brushing on their own, make sure you supervise them to make sure they brush twice a day for two minutes, and clean their teeth properly.
 It’s best to brush once in the morning after breakfast, and once at night before bed.